barikanwar/b_capture/README.md

         package-lock.json
         package.json

-##Set up to capture screenshot for you
+#Project Set up to capture screenshot.
 - Create a copy of gitscreenshot.js file in the same place
 - Rename it to your website which screen you want to capture, eg - **gitdocument.js**
 - Open **gitdocument.js** file